 RPI responds to these structural failures by restructuring capital to align with the rhythms of agricultural production.
 Retained Production Income represents the share of a producer's income that remains after operating costs and debt service—income that stays under the producer's control for family living, reinvestment, and working capital.
 RPI treats this retained income as both a financial metric and a design principle: capital should be structured so producers retain income, not just repay debt.

 Rather than forcing fixed repayments or extracting value prematurely, RPI enables repayment at the producer's discretion—once operations are strong enough to support it.
 This approach allows producers to keep significantly more in working capital each year while investors still receive dependable returns.
-It is designed to be compatible with lenders, CDFIs, and public-sector partners, and built to be adopted beyond its initial context.
+The framework is designed to be compatible with capital structures used by qualified lenders, CDFIs, and public-sector partners.

 RPI is the vision of Zach Ducheneaux, former Administrator of the USDA Farm Service Agency, whose career has been dedicated to producer-centered farm finance.
-To learn more about RPI or explore partnership opportunities, contact Zach directly at zach.ducheneaux@tifsinitiative.org.
+For research collaboration, methodology questions, or implementation discussions, please contact TIFS at info@tifsinitiative.org.